duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/ligGoldenHour.md

 ---
 promptId: ligGoldenHour
 aliases: 🖼️ Generate a Golden Hour Sunlight photo
-description: The hour just after sunrise or just before sunset when the natural light is soft and warm.
+summary: The hour just after sunrise or just before sunset when the natural light is soft and warm.
 Increases the temperature of generations.
 author: Prompt Engineering Guide
 tags: photo, dalle-2,lighting
 version: 0.0.1